masoomjethwa/masoomjethwa/ReadMe.md

 - 🎓 I am Planetary science Researcher, Opensource advocate and Python enthusiast.
-I completed my PhD in Planetary Atmopspheres and I am looking for further research opportunities.
+I completed my PhD in Planetary Atmospheres and I am looking for further research opportunities.

 - 👨‍💻 I enjoy python coding to contribute solutions to atmospehric science community, and keen to learn new data analysis and visulaisation methods for upcoming sace missions.